cloudmesh-community/book/chapters/cloud/datacenter.md

 around the governance around a smaller number of users that are either part of an organization or a virtual organization.
-However, we see that even in the research community data centers not only host supercomputers, but also Web server infrastructure and these days even private clouds that support the organizational users.
-In case of the latter we speak about supporting the *long tail about science*.
+However, we see that even in the research community data centers not only host supercomputers but also Web server infrastructure and these days, even private clouds that support the organizational users.
+In the case of the latter, we speak about supporting the *long tail about science*.

 The latter is driven by the 80%-20% rule.
-E.g. 20% of the users use 80% of the compute power.
-This means that the top 20% of scientists are served by the leadership class super computers in the nation, while the rest are either served by other servers, cloud offerings through research and public clouds.
+E.g., 20% of the users use 80% of the compute power.
+This means that the top 20% of scientists are served by the leadership class supercomputers in the nation, while the rest are either served by other servers, cloud offerings through research and public clouds.

 ## Data Center Infrastructure

-Due to the data and the server needs in the cloud and in research such data centers may look very different.
+Due to the data and the server needs in the cloud and in research, such data centers may look very different.
 Some focus on large scale computational resources, some on commodity hardware offered to the community.
 The size of them is also very different.
 While a